samuel-book/causal_inference_notebook/glossary.md

 * **Backtracking counterfactuals**: an approach to causal reasoning where changes are traced backward through a causal chain while preserving the original causal laws.
 Unlike traditional interventional counterfactuals, backtracking allows both downstream and upstream variables to change in response to a counterfactual scenario.
 This allows linkage between causative factors.

-* **Bayes theorum**: Bayes' theorem is a mathematical formula that calculates the probability of an event based on a prior estimate of the probability of that event, and then the addition of new information.
+* **Bayes theorem**: Bayes' theorem is a mathematical formula that calculates the probability of an event based on a prior estimate of the probability of that event, and then the addition of new information.
 It allows us to update our probability estimates when we receive new evidence or information.

 * **Bias**: Bias in causal inference refers to systematic deviations between observed relationships and true causal effects.
 There are three main types of bias that affect causal studies: 1) *Confounding bias* (or *omitted variable bias*) occurs when a variable, that is either not measured or not controlled for properly, affects both the treatment and outcome but is not included in the analysis, 2) *Selection bias* occurs when there is selection of people into a trial, or selection of people out of results collection for a trial, 3) *Measurement bias* stems from incorrect measurement of outcomes, exposures, or confounding variables.